7-Step Strategy Framework That Actually Works

 - Enablers: systems, data, people, cash.

-Strategy is not about building a 90-page report.
-It's about finding enough evidence to make confident decisions.
+Strategy is not about producing a 90-page report.
+It is about finding enough evidence to make confident decisions.

-- Which customers, locations, or channels are actually profitable?
+- Which customers, channels, or locations are actually profitable?

-- Where are we losing margin — freight, discounts, rework?
+- Where is margin leaking — freight, discounts, rework?

-- Which SKUs drive most of our revenue and which should be retired?
+- Which SKUs drive revenue and which should be retired?

-- Are service levels good enough to keep repeat customers?
+- Are service levels strong enough to keep repeat customers?

-Use whatever tools you have — your accounting system, CRM, basic exports, even simple spreadsheets.
+Use whatever tools you have.
 The goal is clarity, not perfection.

 Step 4: Turn Findings Into Insights

-Data only becomes useful when you ask: "So what does this actually mean?"
+Data becomes useful when you ask: “So what does this mean?”

 Examples: